seth-thorn/cv/index.md

 - 2021 — NSF REU Mentor: Frank Wang

 # XIX.
 Program Committees
+- 2026 - Program Committee Member, ICMC (International Computer Music Conference)
+- 2026 — Program Committee Member, IEEE IS2 (International Symposium on the Internet of Sounds)
 - 2025 — Program Committee Member, IEEE IS2 (International Symposium on the Internet of Sounds)
 - 2024 — Program Committee Member, IEEE IS2 (recognized as IEEE conf in 2024)
 - 2023 — Program Committee Member, IS2